ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ### Sizing

-By default, the `nimble-table-column-enum` will be a fractional width column with a fractional width of 1.
-However, it can be configured to be a fixed pixel size (32px) and not be resizable by setting `width-mode` to `fixedIconWidth`.
+By default, the `nimble-table-column-mapping` will be a fractional width column with a fractional width of 1.
+However, it can be configured to be a fixed pixel size (32px) and not be resizable by setting `width-mode` to `iconSize`.
 The 32px fixed size allows room from a single icon or spinner along with left and right cell padding of 8px each.

 When the column is a fixed 32px: